-Colorectal cancer is one of the most common cancers in the U.S. It is important to understand how colorectal cancer functions in the body and how it is diagnosed so that you can feel confident in your care if you or someone who know develops this disease.
+Colorectal cancer is one of the most common cancers in the U.S. It is important to know your risk for colorectal cancer, and understand how it’s diagnosed and how it functions in the body so that you can feel confident in your care if you or someone who know develops this disease.

 Colorectal cancer 101

 90 to 95 percent of all colorectal cancers are adenocarcinomas, which is a cancer that begins in cells that make and secrete fluids such as mucus.
 These cells are found in glandular tissue.

 To better understand what an adenocarcinoma is, consider the word: Adeno means gland; carcinoma is a malignant tumor.
 Although these tumors are malignant, they generally start from adenomas – polyps that are not cancerous.
 The bigger the adenoma is, the more likely it is to become cancerous.

 Colon polyps are a common occurrence.
 In fact, 25 percent of people over the age of 50 have polyps.
 It is important to remove these polyps to ensure they do not become cancerous.